fortesdev/MultisensoryAccessibilityPlugin/README.md

 3. Copy the Multi-sensory Accessibility plugin folder into "Plugins".
 4. Re-open your project in the Unreal Editor.
 5. If it asks to rebuild the plugin (ie. because "it was built by a different version"), click yes.
 Depending on your hardware, and if you work in a C++ project already or not, building the plugin may take from a few seconds to minutes.
 6. Go to Editor/Plugins, and check that Multi-sensory Accessibility Plugin is enabled.

+# Plugin demo

+You can find a very simple, ready to use demo project (just to showcase the plugin integration) [here](https://github.com/fortesdev/MultisensoryAccessibilityPluginDemo).

 # Dynamic subtitles setup